jaffaszt/openshift101-new/workshop/README.md

 2. Enter your IBM Cloud credentials when prompted.
   **Note:** If you have a federated ID, use `ibmcloud login --sso` to log in to the IBM Cloud CLI.
 Enter your user name, and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

-3. Select an account Enter a number : 2 DTE Cloud Platform ( account where your preconfigured cluster is)
+3. Select an account Enter a number : `the number of DTE Cloud Platform probably 2  `  ( account where your preconfigured cluster is)

 # Configure Kubectl to point to IBM Cloud Kubernetes Service
 1. List the clusters in your account: